C Level Tournament at Crake

 News from the AGM

 The Committee acknowledge and thank Catherine, Philip, and Jan for their many years of dedicated service to the club.
 Their commitment has elevated our community in countless ways, from strengthening members' camaraderie to maintaining excellent lawn conditions, caring for equipment, and preserving a meticulous and invaluable club history.
-We are fortunate to have Barbara, Barry, and Alison stepping into their roles, and we warmly welcome Robert as he joins the committee.
+We warmly welcome Robert and Barbara as they join the committee.
+We are fortunate to have Barbara B, Barry, and Alison stepping into the roles of leaving committee members.
 For full details, please see our Club Officials page.

 23rd March.